 Can I start a book club in my home town, or find one near me?

 We're currently testing prototypes of this sacred feelingspace in Melbourne, and a few other cities around the world.
 We're also testing an online-only version for keen beans who don't wanna leave their bedroom.
 These tests are helping us figure out a few things, like 'do people want to invite people into their houses to talk about feelings?' and 'is the book club a thing people would pay for, to help keep this tiny wee feelings boat afloat?'

 If you're interested in getting involved in the future, fill out the form below.
 That gives us valuable intel about how many people are interested and where they're at.
 Then watch the newsletter for further updates!

-Speaking of the newsletter, if you're not already signed up, popping your email in here will get you on that list too.
-A lot of the ideas we explore in the book club make there way into the newsletter, and it's also where you'll get updates about new book club happenings.
+*Important note* - if you're not already signed up to the newsletter, popping your email in here will get you on that list too.
+A lot of the ideas we explore in the book club make their way into the newsletter, and it's also where you'll get updates about new book club happenings.